sigsep/open-unmix-pytorch/README.md

 ## 🤹‍♀️ Putting source models together: the `Separator`

 `models.Separator` puts together _Open-unmix_ spectrogram model for each desired target, and combines their output through a multichannel generalized Wiener filter, before application of inverse STFTs using `torchaudio`.
 The filtering is differentiable (but parameter-free) version of [norbert](https://github.com/sigsep/norbert).
-The separator is currently currently only used during training.
+The separator is currently currently only used during inference.

 ## 🏁 Getting started